 Having time to yourself gives you a chance to recharge the batteries, and emerge ready for another round of socialising, laughs and fun!

 Image from rdasia.com

-By keeping these simple steps in mind you can ensure that your trip is full of fun, laughter and amazing memories.
+By keeping these simple steps in mind, you can ensure that when you travel with friends, your trip is full of fun, laughter and amazing memories.

 You can buy travel insurance on our site for when you do go travelling with friends.